-Which is why I can’t recommend trying it out as a sample first.
+Which is why I can’t recommend enough trying it out as a sample first.

-Perhaps this is so obvious, but even different times of day, day light and of course weather can all dramatically change the look of any color.
+Perhaps this is so obvious, but even different times of the day, day light or if the exterior of your home is in direct sunlight and of course weather too, can all dramatically change the look of any color.

 When you test out your samples, be sure to paint on the material you plan to actually paint.

 In other words, paint brick or shingles, etc. accordingly, so can really get a sense of it.

 Also, use the number of coats you would if you were actually painting.

 Live with a few samples for a few days before making your final decision.